Symplectic foliated fillings of sphere cotangent bundles: Model fillings

 \section{Model fillings}

-Suppose $W_{ah}$ is a filling of the foliated unit cotangent bundle of $\bS^1 \times (A,\F_{ah})$.
-The results of Section \ref{sec:holfol} can by summarized by saying that the extended filling $W^{\infty}_{ah}$ is a foliated Lefschetz fibration over $\R \times (A,\F_{ah})$ that has a standard structure on non-compact ends.
+Suppose $W_{ah}$ is a filling of the foliated unit cotangent bundle of $\bS^1 \times (A^2,\F_{ah})$.
+The results of Section \ref{sec:holfol} can be summarized by saying that the extended filling $W^{\infty}_{ah}$ is a foliated Lefschetz fibration over $\R \times (A^2,\F_{ah})$ that has a standard structure on non-compact ends.
 The regular fibers are cylinders $\R \times \bS^1$.
 In this section, we prove that such Lefschetz fibrations can be classified up to symplectic deformation equivalence using combinatorial data.

-A part of the combinatorial data comes from the boundary of $W^\infty$.
-The boundary of a Lefschetz fibration on $\R \times (A,\F_{ah})$ consists of Lefschetz fibrations over two cylinders.
-The boundary components are extended fillings of $\bT^3$, and were studied by Wendl \cite{Wendl}.
+A part of the combinatorial data comes from the boundary leaves of $W^\infty$.
+The boundary of a Lefschetz fibration on $\R \times (A^2,\F_{ah})$ has two boundary leaves, each of which is a Lefschetz fibration over a cylinder.
+These are extended fillings of $\bT^3$, and were studied by Wendl \cite{Wendl}.